 How do health reimbursement arrangements (HRAs) affect S-corp owners?

-Some S-corp owners want to participate in an HRA solely to track their expenses, but this isn’t permitted either.
-HRAs function as a reimbursement benefit, and when insurance policy premiums are reimbursed, they aren’t considered to be “established by the business.”
+Some S-corp owners want to participate in an HRA to track their expenses, but this isn’t permitted either.
+HRAs function as a reimbursement benefit, and when insurance policy premiums are reimbursed, they aren’t considered “established by the business.”

 How do fringe benefits affect S-corp owners?

-S-corp owners' health insurance doesn’t function as a tax-free fringe benefit the same way C-corp owners’ does.
-However, they can still have access to tax-advantaged health insurance through the company.
+S-corp owners' health insurance doesn’t function as a tax-free fringe benefit the same way C-corp owners’ do.
+However, they can still access tax-advantaged health insurance through the company.
 If S-corp owners established their policy through their business, they could deduct any premium payments on their Form 1040 when they file taxes at the end of the year.

 In the meantime, they can offer their employees a quality health insurance benefit with a traditional group policy, health stipend, or an HRA.
 If you’re interested in offering your employees an HRA or employee stipend, PeopleKeep can help!
 Schedule a call with a personalized benefits advisor to see how a health benefit can work with your S-corp organization.

-This blog article was originally published on May 14, 2019.
-It was last updated on May 31, 2022.
+This article was originally published on May 14, 2019.
+It was last updated on January 20, 2023.